-The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support any business transaction.
+The Company manages its capital structure and adjusts it, based on the funds available to the Company, in order to support any business transaction.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.

-The Company is largely dependent upon external financings to fund its operations.
-In order to carry out its exploration operations and to continue to support its general administrative activities, the Company will spend its existing working capital and raise additional funds as needed.
+The Company is largely dependent upon external financing to fund its operations.
+To carry out its exploration operations and to continue to support its general administrative activities, the Company will spend its existing working capital and raise additional funds as needed.